Integral Lattices of the SU(2)-TQFT-Modules: The Integral TQFT-functor

 \begin{defn} A Hermitian sesquilinear form on a projective module over a Dedekind domain is called $\textit{non-degenerate}$ if the adjoint map is injective, and $\textit{unimodular}$ if the adjoint map is an isomorphism. \end{defn} For our use, if the matrix of the form has a nonzero (unit) determinant, then the form will be non-degenerate (unimodular) respectively.

-All of the above elements $u_{\sigma}$ lie in $\mathcal{S}_{p}(\Sigma)$ when $p$ is twice an odd prime.
+The elements of the standard basis $u_{\sigma}$ defined in \cite{BHMV3} lie in $\mathcal{S}_{p}(\Sigma)$ when $p$ is twice an odd prime.
 This follows from the fact that the quantum integers (denominators of the Jones-Wenzl idempotents) are units in $\mathcal{O}_{p}$ (see ~\cite[Corollary.\,6.4]{Q}).
 An admissible colored uni-trivalent graph ~\cite{BHMV3} is to be interpreted, here and elsewhere, as an $\mathcal{O}_{p}$-linear combination of links.

-We can describe the modules $\mathcal{S}_{p}(\Sigma)$ in terms of `mixed graph' notation in a fixed connected 3-manifold $M$ whose boundary is $\Sigma$.
-By a mixed graph, we mean a $p$-admissibly uni-trivalent graph whose simple closed curves may be colored $\omega_{p}$ or an integer from the set $\{0,1,\ldots,p-2\}$ where
+A $p$-admissibly uni-trivalent colored graph whose simple closed curves may be cabled with $\omega_{p}$ in a fixed connected 3-manifold $M$ whose boundary is $\Sigma$ called a \textsl{mixed graph}.
+Here and elsewhere